theborakompanioni/azure-docs.de-de/articles/app-service-logic/app-service-logic-connector-informix.md

 <properties
-   pageTitle="Verwenden des Informix-Connectors in Microsoft Azure App Service | Microsoft Azure" description="Sie erfahren, wie Sie den Informix-Connector mit Triggern und Aktionen für Logik-Apps verwenden." services="logic-apps" documentationCenter=".net,nodejs,java" authors="gplarsen"
+   pageTitle="Using the Informix connector in Microsoft Azure App Service | Microsoft Azure" description="How to use the Informix connector with Logic app triggers and actions" services="logic-apps" documentationCenter=".net,nodejs,java" authors="gplarsen"